DISC is one of the most popular psychological profiling assessments on the market, read on to learn everything you’d like to know about it.

 Who Created DISC?

-DISC was created by Walter V. Clarke, an industrial psychologist who based the assessment on the behavioral theory of William Marston.
+DISC was created by Walter V. Clarke, an industrial psychologist who created the assessment based on the behavioural theory of William Marston.
 The assessment was developed in its earliest form in the 1960s.

 What Makes TTI SI’s DISC Different from Other Providers?

-DISC is a very popular assessment tool, and TTI SI is not the only group to provide a version of DISC.
+DISC is a very popular assessment tool, and TTI SI while not the only group to provide a version of DISC Profiling – has built and delivered a DISC profile solution that is industry leading in its accuracy, depth of insights, and consistency.

 A Holistic Insight